KidWorks After School Programs

 About

 KidWorks After School Programs serves students in grades K–12 through a hub and spoke model that includes one main center and three spoke centers.
-The program operates at the Dan Donahue Center (DDC), Cedar Evergreen (KCE), Townsend Center (KCT), and Bishop Manor Center (KBM), with separate time blocks for elementary, middle, and high school students at each site.
+The program focuses on whole-person development, including personal development and spiritual growth, college and career readiness, leadership training, and academics.
+Program enrollment is open for students in grades K–12.

 • Ages: 5–18 years old

-• Schedule: Weekday after-school sessions with blocks ranging from 1 hour to 2 hours, depending on grade level and center
+• Schedule: Weekday after-school sessions with grade-based time blocks ranging from 1 hour to 2 hours in the afternoon and early evening

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.